telerik/blazor-docs/components/loadercontainer/appearance.md

 </div>
 ````

-### LoaderPosition
+## LoaderPosition

-The `LoaderPosition` parameter controls the position of the loading indicator against the `Text` parameter.
-There are three predefined options which are members of the `LoaderPosition` enum:
+The `LoaderPosition` parameter controls the position of the animated loading indicator in relation to the loading `Text`.
+There are three predefined options, which are members of the `LoaderPosition` enum:

-* `Top` - the default position - the loading animation is above the text
+* `Top` (default) - the loading animation is above the text
 * `Start` - the loading animation is to the left of the text
 * `End` - the loading animation is to the right of the text